interledger/open-payments/docs/wallet-app.md

 Now that an application has a Mandate it needs the ability to initiate transactions against it.
 This is achieved through `/charges` against the Mandate, where the information presented to the endpoint is an Invoice.
 This will instruct the Issuing wallet to fulfill the Invoice within the scope of the Mandate.
-The Issuing wallet will use the invoice it has received to determine the details of where to pay.

 ### Application usage

 In order for an application to perform Charges, it first needs an Invoice.
 This Invoice can either be one created by the Application or be given to the application by another party.

-The wallet would submit this Invoice to the invoices `/charges` endpoint.
+The Application would submit this Invoice to the invoices `/charges` endpoint along with the `access_tokne` it received from the authorization flow.

 An example of the application doing this is